wsx5031060310guy/python-project/chart/README.md

-# Python project
+# Python project (chart)

-keep updating the project.
-coming soon...
+this can show the data in the chart and real-time moving.

 ## Built With